- Enjoy the peace of Bandipur, a hilltop town with incredible views

 Although the Manakamana temple itself is being rebuilt after destruction in the 2015 earthquake, it still attracts many pilgrims from around India and Nepal.
 On a good day, you can see the Annapurna Himalaya from the town, which sits about 700 meters higher than the highway road.

 Depending on your time of departure, there may be time to check out some more of Kathmandu’s rich cultural heritage.
 Get up early to climb the 300 steps up to Swayambhunath, also known as Monkey Temple, in the cooler early morning air.
-This Buddhist stupa is located on a hill two kilometres west of Thamel, and offers great views across the city.
+This Buddhist stupa is located on a hill two km west of Thamel and offers great views of the city.
 It is a particularly holy place for Nepal’s Tantric Buddhists.
 If you have time in the late morning or afternoon, head back to Thamel for some souvenir shopping.
 Don’t forget to bargain hard!